LiuXiaotong96/liuxiaotong96.github.io/index.md

 ## About Me

 I am a Ph.D. candidate in Engineering and Applied Science School, George Washington University.
 I am advised by Professor [Robert B. Pless](https://www2.seas.gwu.edu/~pless/).
-I’m interested in deep metric learning on visual tasks.

-## Research

 My research area is in Computer Vision, interested in finding a visual explanation for convolutional neural networks, especially for deep metric learning, which is a popular area for face re-id, image retrieval, and other application.
 My current research is focused on finding explanations for visual deep metric learning in visual-language model space.

 ## Publications